 Benefits of Automation

-By implementing an iPaaS tool within your organization, you can realize the following benefits:
+By implementing an iPaaS tool within your organization, you can quickly realize these additional benefits:

-4. Improved Security and Compliance: Security is easily one of the greatest concerns for a cloud-enabled solution.
+- Improved Security and Compliance: Security is easily one of the greatest concerns for a cloud-enabled solution.
 With the average cost of cyberattacks rising to $4.6 million per incident, a business has to be vigilant about its security more than ever.
-Advanced security and compliance features can be found in the TeamDynamix iPaaS solution:
+Advanced security and compliance features can be found in the TeamDynamix iPaaS solution including authentication through OpenID Connect, Active Directory, and OAuth; role-based access control (RBAC); GDPR, HIPAA, and CCPA compliance; and advanced API logging capabilities.

 Getting Started with Workflows